bmcgee9/craftBeerSalesDB/buildPlan.md

     This actually takes away the transitive dependencies in the transactions table that kept it from getting to 3nf.

+4) In excel, go through the products table and make sure that all of the real products have a vendor_code.

+    4.1) Delete all of the rows that have no vendor_code and no retail_price since this means there is no way for them to be ordered.
+    4.2) Find all of the rows that don't have a vendor_code and set the vendor_code to the first word of the name, and then manually go through each row and check to make sure that the vendor_code is correct or change it if it is more than the first word.

-4) In excel, create another excel sheet that is just vendor_code and its matching Country_of_origin
+5) In excel, create another excel sheet that is just vendor_code and its matching Country_of_origin

+6) Delete the Country_of_origin column from products excel sheet

-5) Review all data in both tables to ensure they have consistent formating
+7) Review all data in both tables to ensure they have consistent formating

-6) Import the transactions, products, and vendors tables using the "Table Data Import Wizard" tool you find after right clicking the schema
+8) Import the transactions, products, and vendors tables using the "Table Data Import Wizard" tool you find after right clicking the schema

-7) Ensure that product_code and order_id and vendor_code are primary keys in their respective tables
+9) Ensure that product_code and order_id and vendor_code are primary keys in their respective tables

    You will need to use an `ALTER TABLE` statement to set product_code to a primary key

-8) Add product_code as a foreign key to the transactions table and add vendor_code as a foreign key to the products table
+10) Add product_code as a foreign key to the transactions table and add vendor_code as a foreign key to the products table

    You will need to use an `ALTER TABLE` statement to set product_code to a foreign key